influxdata/docs-v2/content/influxdb/v2.1/notebooks/create-notebook.md

 ### Add an action cell

-1. Select one of the following transform cell-types:
+1. Select one of the following action cell-types:
     - **Flux Script**: Use `__PREVIOUS_RESULT__` to build from data in the previous cell, enter a Flux script to transform your data.
     - **Downsample**: Window data by time and apply an aggregate to each window to downsample data.
 For more information, see [Downsample data with notebooks](/influxdb/v2.1/notebooks/downsample/).
 2. Select **Preview** (**CTRL + Enter**) or **Run** in the upper left dropdown menu.